omeka/classic-enduser/docs/Plugins/Geolocation.md

 ![Admin item browse map with search form](../doc_files/plugin_images/geolocation_ex1.png)

 You can add items with geolocation markers to the map block by [adding items](ExhibitBuilder.md#adding-items) as you would with any other Exhibit Builder block.
-Only items to which you have added a location will show up on the map; the map will ignore items without a location.
+The map will ignore items without a location.

 ![Geolocation block in Exhibit Builder, which has no layout options.
 It has four items added and the option to add another item.](../doc_files/plugin_images/geolocation_ex2.png)